 Blog Content: His blog transmits his leadership philosophy.
 These posts give quite practical tips that help leaders and their teams reach full potential and eliminate challenges on the road.

-Take a look at this post: How to Keep the Negative Attitudes of Others From Impacting You
+Recommended Read: How to Keep the Negative Attitudes of Others From Impacting You

 Author: Bob Sutton